-Using a car seat correctly can reduce your child’s risk of injury in a crash by up to 82 percent compared to seat belt use alone.
-Booster seat usage reduces the risk of injury in children ages four to eight by almost half compared to seat belts alone.
+Using a car seat correctly can reduce your child’s risk of injury in a crash by up to 82 percent compared to using vehicle’s seat belt alone.
+Booster seat usage reduces the risk of injury in children ages four to eight by almost half compared to belt alone.

 Using a seat belt reduces the risk of severe injury or death in a crash by about half for adults and older children.
 These restraints and safety seats save lives and minimize horrible injury in the event of an accident.
 That’s why these laws exist.

 A study spanning five states that raised their required ages for car and booster seats to seven or eight found a 17 percent reduction in serious injury and death rates among children in car accidents.

 So while many states require safety seats until age six, Maryland’s law helps make children safer for longer.